 and as garment workers in the Triangle Shirt-Waist factory of New York City (Act 2).

 Mother’s arch nemesis is the Operator, who represents H.C.
-Haugan, the real-life owner of the Cherry (Illinois) coal mine in Act 1, and Max Blanck and Isaac Harris, the real-life owners of the Triangle Shirt-Waist Company (NYC), in Act 2.
+Haugan, the real-life owner of the Cherry (Illinois) coal mine in Act 1, and Max Blanck and Isaac Harris, the real-life owners of the Triangle Shirt-Waist Company (NYC) in Act 2.
 He is quite single-minded.
 Anything that helps his business is good.
 Anything that hurts his business is bad.
-He perceives Mother Jones as one who will hurt his business and is, therefore, someone to be violently opposed.
+He perceives Mother Jones as one who will hurt his business, and she is therefore someone to be violently opposed.
 At every turn, he attempts to thwart the efforts of Mother Jones to unionize his workers.

 The Operator’s Wife represents real-life society women Anne Morgan (daughter of J.P.
 Morgan) and Alva Vanderbilt Belmont.
 At the start of the show, her family wealth and social status insulate her from real-world considerations.
 As the show progresses, she gradually learns the social costs of her lifestyle and attempts to make amends by supporting striking workers in her own halting manner.